 - 1 lb Boneless, Skinless Chicken Breasts, sliced into thin cutlets

-- 2 Tbsp Butter (preferably unsalted, but if you use salted, reduce the salt amount above by half)
+- 2 tablespoon Butter (preferably unsalted, but if you use salted, reduce the salt amount above by half)

 - 2 cloves Garlic, chopped